jjtbsomhorst/patheapp/README.md

 ## Changelog

+1.0.3
+* Several bug fixes.
+Bugs that caused the schedule not to reload and sometimes homey stopped reacting.
 1.0.2
 * Feature: Created an custom 'then' action so you can trigger the schedule when your flows run